isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-Defined options are added to the response when the client requests them at a few exceptions, which are always added.
+Defined options are added to the response when the client requests them with a few exceptions, which are always added.
 To enforce the addition of a particular option, set the always-send flag to true as in:

 ::